- Sports Injuries

 The increased prevalence amongst diabetics (particularly insulin-dependent diabetics) may be due to glucose molecules sticking to the collagen fibres in the joint capsule, which causes stiffness.
 For this reason, diabetics are more likely to have both shoulders affected.
 Hormonal changes may be responsible for the higher incidence amongst women, particularly due to the increased prevalence around the menopausal period.

 Some studies have shown that poor posture, particularly rounded shoulders, can cause shortening of one of the ligaments of the shoulder, which may also contribute to this condition.
 Also, prolonged immobility (such as after a fracture) may cause this condition to develop.

-Some studies have reported positive results following arthroscopic surgery to release the tight capsule, however this is currently only offered to patients who have not improved with conservative treatment
+Most cases will resolve on their own or with physiotherapy over a 1-3 year period, however it is a slow recovery process.
+Some studies have reported positive results following arthroscopic surgery to release the tight capsule, however this is currently only offered to patients who have not improved with conservative treatment.

 Many patients have reported persevering with mobility exercises as best they can but the condition just has to work its way through the three phases.